Research Computing Platforms

 - Each node has between 16 GB and 48 GB memory

 - Each core has 2 GB or 4 GB of memory

 - 14 nodes are equipped with dual NVIDIA M2050 or M2070 Tesla cards

 - Estimated peak performance of 35+ TFLOPS

 - 16 IBM Power6 4.7GHz CPUs

 - 128 GB memory

-The informatics cluster contains 40+ TB of dedicated storage along with high-performance, high-reliability database servers and associated web and application servers.
+The Hadoop Research cluster contains 40+ TB of dedicated storage for high-performance, high-reliability big data applications.

 Contact us at email@example.com with any questions or for additional information.